ZippoLag/MeatyBlazor/MeatyBlazor/README.md

 This document will try and provide an outline (recipe?!) of what we'll be adding on the next commit, and a brief changelog of what was added on the previous.

 ## Changelog
-- Counter component: refactored
+- CounterList: another TDD example

 ## Next steps
-- Implement Counter list component
+- Demo III